JERUSALEM — Osama Abu Khalaf doesn’t care what President Donald Trump says about the status of his home, the divided and disputed city of Jerusalem.

 As it stands, the Palestinians in East Jerusalem, about 37% of the city’s residents, aren’t Israeli citizens — they have no passports and can’t vote in national elections.
 Instead, they have permanent residency that provides other benefits like access to Israeli education and health care.
 While they can move around Israel freely, East Jerusalemites must prove that they continually live there or risk having their residency revoked.
 Around 80% of East Jerusalemites live under the poverty line, with unemployment high and the quality of schools and other city services low.

-Residents consequently feel squeezed from all sides, particularly in the hotly contested, crowded, and conservative Old City, with Israeli soldiers patrolling the streets and social pressures urging them to stay put.
+Residents consequently feel squeezed from all sides, particularly in the hotly contested, crowded, and conservative Old City, with Israeli paramilitary police patrolling the streets and social pressures urging them to stay put.

 It’s this reality that left many of the Palestinians who spoke with BuzzFeed News sure that while Trump may be changing the de jure status of the city, the de facto life on the ground won’t change.